Erdal-42/CPP-Module-05/README.md

-In this module I had to demonstrate repetitions and exceptions in C++ OOP.
+In this module I had to demonstrate repetitions and exceptions in C++98 OOP.
 I had to structure my files as header files and source files.

 **TASKS**